 So, the SPI protocol utilizes four signal lines for communication between parts.
 However, it’s crucial to note that these don’t include the ground and power lines.
 Here are the four active signal lines:

 - SS: Slave Select line (controlled by the master SPI)

-- MOSI: Master Out Slave In (controlled by the master SPI)
+- MOSI: Master Out Slave In (owned by the master SPI)

-- SCLK: Serial Clock (controlled by the master SPI)
+- SCLK: Serial Clock (owned by the master SPI)

-- MISO: Master In Slave Out (controlled by the master SPI device)
+- MISO: Master In Slave Out (owned by the master SPI device)

 On this note, the four lines allow a master SPI (controlling device) to communicate with a slave SPI (peripheral device).

 Moreover, you can only have one controller device on an SPI bus.
 But, there is no limit to the number of peripherals you can add.
 Also, adding more peripherals means increasing the SS lines.
 Hence, here is an illustration of how you can use three separate SS lines to control different peripherals.